porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 That's it.

 Checkout the [pnet-data-api-java-samle](https://github.com/porscheinformatik/pnet-data-api/tree/master/pnet-data-api-java-sample) module for a examples.
-The `PnetSpringRestClient` is a fully working console tool for accessing the Data API.
+The `PnetSpringWebClientLauncher` is a fully working console tool for accessing the Data API.

 # Troubleshooting